Roland GR-500: Overview

 The synthesizer module included Polyensemble, Bass, Solo Synth, and External synthesizer control.
 Much of the voltage-controller filter and voltage controlled amplifier sections were based on previous analog mono-synths from Roland.
 Sliders adjust the VCO, VCF, VCA, and LFO sections; there is no memory to store settings.

 The synth module is controlled by a highly modified guitar: the GS-500 guitar controller was built in a partnership between Roland and the large Japanese guitar builder FujiGen.
 The result was the Fuji Roland Corporation, established in 1977 through a joint capital investment.

 The GS-500 controller used a special pickup system that connected to the synth module via Roland's own 24-pin interface.
-Controls on the guitar primarily were for adjusting the relative volume of the different sections: guitar, polyensemble, bass, solo section, and external synth.
-The GS-500 guitar does not have a standard 1/4" guitar output and cannot be used without the GR-500 synthesizer module.
-It has a particular infinite sustain system: the frets in the GR-500 are connected to its electrical ground, and when a player frets a string, an electric current passed through the string.
+Controls on the guitar were primarily for adjusting the relative volume of the different sections: guitar, polyensemble, bass, solo section, and external synth.
+The GS-500 guitar does not have a standard 1/4-inch guitar output and cannot be used without the GR-500 synthesizer module.
+It has a particular infinite sustain system: the frets in the GR-500 are connected to its electrical ground, and when a player frets a string, an electric current is passed through the string.
 The electric signal passing through the string is a greatly amplified version of the string signal detected by the divided hexaphonic pickup.
 Large magnets replaced the traditional "neck" pickup.
-As a result of Fleming's Law, the alternating electric current in the string passing through the strong magnetic field caused the string to vibrate and create a feedback loop and infinite sustain.
+As a result of Fleming's Law, the alternating electric current in the string passing through the strong magnetic field causes the string to vibrate and create a feedback loop and infinite sustain.
 The GS-500 used a bridge with plastic saddles to electrically isolate each string.

-Here is a brief description of each section: